MickyBalladelli/PSUnity/README.md

 The view shows a lonely R2D2 and on the left hand-side some text boxes used to connect to a PSUnity server and define a refresh frequency.

-Since we do have a PSUnity server up and running and a Powershell script was able to send some information, letís hit Update (maybe I should change that to Connect).
+Since we do have a PSUnity server up and running and a Powershell script was able to send some information, let‚Äôs hit Update (maybe I should change that to Connect).

 ![image3](https://balladelli.com/wp-content/uploads/2015/11/servers.png)

-Hitting the ìTabî Key makes the camera follow R2D2.
+Hitting the ‚ÄúTab‚Äù Key makes the camera follow R2D2.
 I added this because there might be servers placed outside the view, R2D2 will go to them, and we want to follow him doing so.

 Then we see servers of different kinds and something that looks like a platform.